- 1. Name of the medicinal product

 |Metvix daylight treatment can be used if the temperature conditions are suitable to stay comfortably outdoors for 2 hours.
 If the weather is rainy, or is likely to become so, Metvix daylight treatment should not be used.|

 PregnancyThere are no or limited amount of data from the use of methyl aminolevulinate in pregnant women.
-Animal studies are insufficient with respect to reproductive toxicity (see section 5.3).
-Metvix is not recommended during pregnancy.
+Studied in animals have shown reproductive toxicity (see section 5.3).
+Metvix is not recommended during pregnancy and in women of childbearing potential not using contraception.

 BreastfeedingIt is unknown whether methyl aminolevulinate/metabolites are excreted in human milk.
 A risk to the newborns/infants cannot be excluded.
-Breast-feeding should be discontinued for 48 hours after application of Metvix.
+A decision must be made whether to discontinue breastfeeding or to discontinue/abstain from Metvix therapy taking into account the benefit of breast feeding for the child and the benefit of therapy for the woman.

 |Nervous system disorders||Common||Paraesthesia, headache|